kirankunigiri/Apple-Signal/README.md

 }
 ```

-Send some text, and specify its type using a `UInt32` enum.
-This way you can inform the recipient about which type of data is being sent.
+Send some text, and specify its type using our enum.
+Signal automatically converts objects to data using `NSKeyedArchiver`, so if you want to send your own data, use the `sendData` method instead.

 ```swift
 Signal.instance.sendObject(object: "Hello World!", type: DataType.string.rawValue)